-This section explains the distinction between two different uses for assertions (and for related methods like JUnit's Assert.assertNotNull).
+This section explains the distinction between two different uses for assertions: debugging a program (also known as defensive programming) versus specifying a program.
+The discussion also applies to methods like JUnit's Assert.assertNotNull.

-Assertions are commonly used for two distinct purposes: documenting how the program works and debugging the program when it does not work correctly.
+The purpose of assertions is to aid debugging by throwing an exception when a program does not work correctly.
+Sometimes, programmers use assertions for a different purpose: documenting how the program works.
 By default, the Checker Framework assumes that each assertion is used for debugging: the assertion might fail at run time, and the programmer wishes to be informed at compile time about such possible run-time errors.
 On the other hand, if you write the @AssumeAssertion string in the assert message, then the Checker Framework assumes that you have used some other technique to verify that the assertion can never fail at run time, so the checker assumes the assertion passes and does not issue a warning.

-Distinguishing the purpose of each assertion is important for precise type-checking.
 Suppose that a programmer encounters a failing test, adds an assertion to aid debugging, and fixes the test.
 The programmer leaves the assertion in the program if the programmer is worried that the program might fail in a similar way in the future.
 The Checker Framework should not assume that the assertion succeeds - doing so would defeat the very purpose of the Checker Framework, which is to detect errors at compile time and prevent them from occurring at run time.